Erreur32/grav-learn/pages/08.advanced/03.debugging/docs.md

 ## Logging

-The ability to log information is often useful, and once again, Grav provides us with a simple put powerful logging feature.
+The ability to log information is often useful, and once again, Grav provides us with a simple but powerful logging feature.
 Use one of the following syntaxes:

 [prism classes="language-twig line-numbers"]
 $this->grav['log']->info('My informational message');